1999/kinopromise/README.md

 [![Build Status](https://img.shields.io/travis/1999/kinopromise.svg?style=flat)](https://travis-ci.org/1999/kinopromise)

 A bit of sugar on top of native ES2015 Promises.
+KinoPromise inherits from [pinkie](https://github.com/floatdrop/pinkie) promise polyfill in node 0.10, node 0.12 and io.js even if global.Promise is available.
+This is because of the fact that extending via node's util.inherits probably doesn't work for native promises.

 ## API
 ### KinoPromise.prototype.spread